 The home is tastefully decorated with three themed respite bedrooms.
 Supported twenty four hours a day, guests at the B&B have many social opportunities.
 They can reacquaint with old friends and meet new ones too.
 Our guests enjoy many activities such as cooking, arts and crafts, playing Wii, “spa” nights, hockey parties and pyjama parties, hosting BBQ’s with friends, attending parties, dances and hockey games.
 As one guests says, “The B&B rocks!”

 The staff at the Bed & Breakfast are thoroughly trained in all aspects of personal support for persons with diverse abilities, including but not limited to personal care, medication administration, equipment operation, and safety practices.
 Guest specific training is done for each guest prior to his or her first stay.
 This licensed facility is fully wheel chair accessible and can accommodate a wide variety of health needs including gastrostomy tube feeding, oxygen, colostomy/ileostomy care, and all types of personal care.
 The Bed and Breakfast owns a large selection of mechanical lifts, eating and bathing aides, a wheel-in shower, and a specialized bath tub with jacuzzi jets.
-Both the supervisor and the staff monitor any special needs or health concerns of the guests on an ongoing basis.
+Both the manager and the staff monitor any special needs or health concerns of the guests on an ongoing basis.
 Professional support from the community in the form of Registered Dieticians, Physiotherapists, and Health Services for Community Living (HSCL) supplement support provided by on-site staff.